michalroots/michalroots.github.io/_pages/about.md

 Every 🌑 I compile a **short film** compiling images from every day of the cycle.
 You can see them all [here](/moonly-video){:target="_blank"}.

 ## Gift Economy
-Your financial contribution (no matter how big or small) enables creation from a place of Abundance.
+Your financial contribution (no matter how big or small) enables creation from a place of **Abundance**.

 - [Patreon](https://www.patreon.com/michalkorzonek){:target="_blank"}
 - [Tall Ship School Fund](https://www.buymeacoffee.com/michalkorzonek/w/10563){:target="_blank"}